kassambara/ggpubr/cran-comments.md

 All packages that I could install passed.

-## Resubmission
+## Update

-This is a resubmission.
-In this version I fix URLs that no longer work
+This is an update version 0.2 to fix an important breaking issue detected by users just after releasing ggpubr 0.1.9 (see NEWS.md).